SofaComplianceRobotics/Emio.lab_AI/sections/3_scikit-learn.md

 ##### With the SOFA simulation
 Now that you have a theoretically good-enough model, lets use it in simulation!

-We will use it to replace the inverse solver.
+We will use it as an inverse kinematics solver.

 ::: exercise
 **Exercise 4**

-Use your model in the SOFA scene
+Use your model in the SOFA scene.

-#runsofa-button("assets/labs/lab_AI/lab_AI_test.py")
+If you want to use your own model:
+#input("eval_sklearn_model_path", "Path to the model joblib file", "data/results/model_sklearn.joblib")

+#runsofa-button("assets/labs/lab_AI/lab_AI_test.py", "scikit-learn", "eval_sklearn_model_path", "sphere", "0.1")
 :::

 ::::